Advertisement: This post was sponsored by Jet Journal.

 Visit the Milnerton fleamarket, a 20-year-old institution.
 While technically not in Milnerton but in Paarden Island this is a great place for bargain hunters and a truly local experience.

-Head to one of the Western Cape's many festivals.
-Rocking the Daisies, Spiritfest, Origin and Up the Creek to only name a few.
+Head to one of the Western Cape’s many festivals.
+Rocking the Daisies, Spiritfest, Origin and Up the Creek to only name a few or travel a bit further for these music festivals in South Africa.

 Sand & Beach